mattmorten/jekyll-now/_posts/2014-3-3-Hello-World.md

 Elevation gain and loss is greater here than any other part trail.
 Blowdowns and bushes that haven’t been cut back yet will slow you down.

 Washington is remote and it really feels that way.
 Long carries between towns are the norm (although, the addition of the Trout Lake shuttle service does provide relief).
-Cell service is pretty non-existent in the Wildernesses.
+Cellphone service is almost non-existent in the Wildernesses.

 However, Washington blew me away with its beauty, ruggedness, magical pine forests, and alpine lakes.
 Over and again the North Cascades and Glacier peak top people’s lists of favourite section of the trail.
 Goat Rocks will take your breath away.
 The wildflowers of Mount Adams Wilderness particularly stick in my mind.